End qualified immunity in New York

 • Ends monetary caps on all public liability amounts

-No. The proposed legislation does not address caps.
-The proposed legislation states, “§ 8-805 Relief. a.
-In any civil action involving a claim made pursuant to section 8-803 against a covered individual or an employer thereof, a court shall, in addition to awarding any other relief, including injunctive or other equitable relief, as such court determines to be appropriate: 1.
-Award to a prevailing plaintiff on such claim (i) compensatory damages and, in such court’s discretion, punitive damages or (ii) at the election of such plaintiff, damages of $1,000;"
+No, the bill does not meet the standard.
+Section 8-805 of the bill states, "In any civil action involving a claim made pursuant to section 8-803 against a covered individual or an employer thereof, a court shall, in addition to awarding any other relief, including injunctive or other equitable relief, as such court determines to be appropriate: **Award to a prevailing plaintiff on such claim (i) compensatory damages and, in such court’s discretion, punitive damages or (ii) at the election of such plaintiff, damages of $1,000** (and) award to such plaintiff reasonable attorney’s fees and court costs"

 start